Pull to refresh

 Co-development and royalty partner on lonvo-z

-On April 27, 2026, Intellia Therapeutics reported that its Phase 3 HAELO trial of lonvoguran ziclumeran (lonvo-z) — a one-time, in-body CRISPR gene-editing therapy for hereditary angioedema (HAE) — met its primary endpoint and all key secondary endpoints.
-In the 80-patient, randomized, double-blind trial, a single intravenous infusion of lonvo-z cut the rate of debilitating swelling attacks by 87% compared with placebo in the primary observation window (weeks 5 through 28).
-Sixty-two percent of patients who received the therapy were completely attack-free and had stopped all preventive medications in that period.
-The safety profile was clean: all reported side effects were mild or moderate, with no serious adverse events, and infusion-related reactions, headache, and fatigue were the most common complaints.
+On April 27, 2026, Intellia Therapeutics reported results from Phase 3 testing of lonvoguran ziclumeran (lonvo-z), a one-time in-body CRISPR gene-editing therapy for hereditary angioedema.
+The 80-patient randomized double-blind trial found a single IV infusion cut debilitating swelling attack rates by 87% versus placebo (weeks 5-28); 62% of patients became attack-free and stopped all preventive medications.
+The safety profile was clean: no serious adverse events, and infusion-related reactions, headache, and fatigue—the most common complaints—were mild or moderate.

 Dupixent becomes one of the most versatile drugs in pharmaceutical history